 It's not just the underworld that is often misunderstood by Christians, shockingly even the believer's eternal destination is oversimplified and unbiblical concepts abound.
 Ideas of clouds, harps, wings and other ethereal elements plague our Christian imagery.
 The language we use conveys this sense that when we die, we go to Heaven, when the biblical narrative is clear that Heaven comes to us.
 Our eternal abode is not where God resides now, but rather His abode becomes the recreated earth.
 He left Heaven to dwell among us once and He will do it again at the end of the age, but this time permanently.
 People ask, "What will Heaven look like?"
 Well, look around you, it'll probably look something like this.
 Granted, there are some major differences between the current earth and the new earth given in scripture, but the "Heaven" that we experience in eternity will have a lot more in common with our current home than God's.

-I think part of the confusion stems from the fact that we've largely omitted Sheol from the equation, assumed the soul is immortal and then truncated the timeline of our redemption to be instantaneous after our own personal death.
+I think part of the confusion stems from the fact that we've largely omitted Sheol from the equation, assumed the soul is immortal and then condensed the timeline of our redemption to be instantaneous after our own personal death.
 We have reasoned that when we die we must go somewhere, so being a believer, that somewhere must be Heaven.
 This assumes of course the only alternative is Hell, but it also ignores the fact that neither of these places currently exist.
 By acknowledging the existence of Sheol, these confusing anachronisms and timelines suddenly become neat and tidy.
 Sheol has to exist because Heaven and Hell do not yet.
 They are mutually exclusive entities in scripture with virtually zero overlap on the biblical timeline.
 Once Sheol is emptied out via the resurrection of the dead for judgement day, Sheol itself is destroyed and the lake of fire and the new heavens and the new earth created.
 But until that day, Sheol is our destination after death.

 Then death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone's name was not found written in the book of life, he was thrown into the lake of fire. -Rev 20:14-15